By His Stripes We Are Healed

 1. Alone and forsaken, by those who should care,

-With no one to cuddle and left to despair,
+With no one to cuddle, and left to despair,

-But God in compassion gave ear to a cry,
+But God, in compassion, gave ear to a cry,

-2. Amid all the rubbish in an old garbage can,
+2. Amid all the rubbish, in an old garbage can,

-Lay a tiny, small figure, who was near to life’s end.
+Lay a tiny small figure, who was near to life’s end,

 Wrapped up in a blanket, with ice on the ground,

-Left and unwanted, Baby Snow there was found.
+Just a tiny small infant, Baby Snow there was found.

-There, without Jesus, with no future or hope
+There, without Jesus, with no future or hope,

 As a blind man who’s searching, through the darkness we grope.

-While children so precious sink into despair,
+While children so precious, sink down to despair,

-On wild, lustful passions that cause men to sin.
+On wild, lustful passions, that cause men to sin.